jllottes/jllottes.github.io/_sources/index.rst

 Quizzes
 =======

-Each Monday there will be a short quiz testing your knowledge of Python.
+Each Wednesday there will be a short quiz testing your knowledge of Python.
 Sample quizzes will be posted ahead of time with the :doc:`weekly class schedule <weekly_schedule>`.
 The lowest two quiz scores will be dropped.